xxfoundation/elixxir-client/README.md

 receiving different types of messages.
 Details for implementing these features are in the [Library Overview section](#library-overview) below.

-The client is open source software released under the simplified BSD License.
+The client is open-source software released under the simplified BSD License.

 ## Command Line Usage

-The command line tool is intended for testing xx network functionality and not for regular user use.
+The command-line tool is intended for testing xx network functionality and not for regular user use.

 These instructions assume that you have [Go 1.17.X installed](https://go.dev/doc/install), and GCC installed for Cgo (such as `build-essential` on Debian or Ubuntu).